 My teeth clamp together as I work to control my anger.
-“It’s a trip to Oregon to clear my head.
-I’m not running away.”
+“It’s a trip to Oregon to clear my head.”
+Shannon knows how much I love Oregon, how deeply I miss my grandma.
+I’d told her on more than one occasion.
+She must know I’m not running away, just attempting to heal.

 I squeeze my eyes shut.
-I have nowhere to put my outrage, nowhere to send the injustice I’m experiencing.
-“So this is it?
-The bakery is no longer mine?”
+I have nowhere to put my frustration, nowhere to send the injustice I’m experiencing.
+“This is my bakery, Shannon, and—”

-No matter what she says, no matter who paid the mortgage, the bakery was mine.
-I earned every dollar it made, I baked every crumble that perched in the corner of someone’s lips.
+No matter what she says, no matter who paid the mortgage, that bakery was mine.
+I worked for every dollar it earned, I made each baked good that touched someone’s lips.

 “I don’t foresee us needing to talk again.
-Have a nice life, Addison.”
+Have a nice life.”

 There is no click, no obvious sign she has hung up.
 Only silence.